 Here are the highlights:

-- Studies range from reports on coffee reducing risk of cirrhosis and liver cancer to demonstrating evidence for coffee as a beneficial tonic across the spectrum of liver diseases.
-In 2013 Saab et. al. published a systematic review that included a table of 12 key studies (over 93,000 subjects) assessing impact of coffee on liver related health outcomes from 1993 to 2010, all of which showed positive health benefits of coffee on the liver.
+- Studies range from reports on coffee reducing the risk of cirrhosis and liver cancer to demonstrating evidence for coffee as a beneficial tonic across the spectrum of liver diseases.
+In 2013 Saab et. al. published a systematic review that included a table of 12 key studies (over 93,000 subjects) assessing the impact of coffee on liver-related health outcomes from 1993 to 2010, all of which showed positive health benefits of coffee on the liver.

 - Several studies consistently show that coffee drinkers with chronic liver disease have a reduced risk of cirrhosis and a lower incidence of hepatocellular carcinoma regardless of primary etiology.
 Epidemiological studies strongly suggest that drinking about 3 cups of coffee can reduce the risk or severity of liver damage from various causes (Heath et al. 2017).

-- In 2010 Lenore Arab reviewed a substantial amount of epidemiological evidence of over 500 papers relating to the consumption of coffee to various human cancers.
-She condensed the findings of the meta analyses and more recent papers on site-specific human cancers.
+- In 2010 Lenore Arab reviewed a substantial amount of epidemiological evidence from over 500 papers relating to the consumption of coffee to various human cancers.
+She condensed the findings of the meta-analyses and more recent papers on site-specific human cancers.
 For hepatocellular and endometrial cancers, there is a strong and consistent protective association (Arab 2010).